linuxdweller/workstation-ansible/README.md

 * `tmux`: tmux is installed and configured.

 Gotchas:
-* Docker is not installed by the playbook.
-In WSL it is managed by Docker Desktop on Windows.
+* `docker` role does not run on WSL because in WSL Docker is managed by Docker Desktop on Windows.
 * Dependencies for Go and TS completion in NeoVim are not installed.
 [TS language server installation instructions](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#tsserver).
-Go completion simply requires Go installed.
+Go completion requires `gopls`.